nicklasfrahm/mykilio/docs/mycelium-miscellaneous.md

 This document contains drafts, ideas and thoughts that currently can't be assigned to any specific section of the documentation.

+## Kubernetes CRDs

+In the future, the components of **Mycelium** _could_ become a part of the Kubernetes API by using [Custom Resource Definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).

 ## High level resources

-This section describes resources that are required for day one operations.
+This section describes resources that could be used to provision baremetal via high level resources.

 ```yaml
 apiVersion: baremetal.optrin.io/v1alpha1